ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}

 There are many options for feature selection or feature weighting, and you can choose anything that seems reasonable to you - there isn't one right answer here!
 But, you will have to explain and justify your choice.
+In our lesson on feature selection/weighting, we discussed two parts to the problem of identifying the best subset of features:

+* **Search**: you will have to describe the search strategy you use to determine the features or feature subsets to evaluate.
+* **Evaluate**: you will have to describe the approach you use to evaluate the "goodness" of a feature or feature subset.
+Since this dataset has the added complication of missing values, you should also make sure to explain how you handle missing values in your evaluation.

+And, you will have to describe the approach you used to select the best **number** of features to include or best **size** of feature subset (if you are using feature selection, not feature weighting).

 For full credit, you will have to convince me that the approach you selected is a good match for (1) the data, and (2) the learning model.